-- If the supply fan proving switch has closed, the unit will not operate (when connected to RTOM), check the fan motor, belts, and proving switch. - Clogged filter switch has closed, check the filters. - If the condensate overflow switch is closed, the unit will not operate.
-Make sure the float switch is not in a tripped condition, and check for an "open" between wires connecting to RTOM J6-1, J6-2 (ReliaTel[TM] controls).
+- If the supply fan proving switch has closed, the unit will not operate (when connected to RTOM)-check the fan motor, belts, and proving switch. - Clogged filter switch has closed-check the filters. - If the condensate overflow switch is closed, the unit will not operate-check the float position is not in a tripped condition and verify an "open" between wires connecting to RTOM J6-1, J6-2 (ReliaTel[TM] controls).